suvadityamuk/portfolio/_pages/about.md

 **Hello!**
 My name is **Suvaditya Mukherjee**.
 I am a student of the __Bachelors in Artificial Intelligence Programme at NMIMS MPSTME, Mumbai__.

-I have played around and dabbled in many different disciplines of Computer Science in a quest to find out what excites me the most, and I have realized that Deep Learning and its applications in solving Real-world problems are the best way I see myself utilizing my skills for bettering the community.
+I have played around and dabbled in many different disciplines of Computer Science in a quest to find out what excites me the most, and I have realized that Deep Learning and its applications in solving Real-world problems is the best way I see myself utilizing my skills for bettering the community.

 I am a former Lead of the [Google Developer Student Club](https://www.gdscmpstme.com) at NMIMS MPSTME Mumbai and the former Co-Head of the Technical Software department at the [International Society of Automation](http://www.isampstme.com/), NMIMS MPSTME Mumbai.